 Life Insurance with depression can often be secured at standard terms if there is no recent self harm, hospital admission or psychiatric treatment.
-Depression Life Insurance can often be accepted immediately by a number of insurance providers without the need to write to your doctors so long as the condition is well controlled.
-Life Insurance after depression may come with small premium increases if the condition was present within the last few years.
+Depression Life Insurance can often be accepted immediately by a number of insurance providers, without the need to write to your doctors, so long as the condition is well controlled.
+If you have had significant time off work, self harm or recent psychiatric treatment then you may see the prices increased for life insurance.

 Critical Illness Cover for people with depression is underwritten in the same manner as Life Insurance.
 If you are symptom free or symptoms are well controlled, with no recent self harm or hospital admission, then you should be able to secure Critical Illness Cover at standard terms.
 If there has been hospital admissions, self harm or alcohol abuse then a premium loading is more likely.
-Depression and Critical Illness Cover applications are treated with the utmost sensitivity but please bear in mind that you may be asked about the cause of the condition and if there have been suicide attempts, so that the insurer can gain a complete picture of your health.
+Depression and Critical Illness Cover applications are treated with the utmost sensitivity, but please bear in mind that you are likely to be asked about the cause of the condition and if there have been suicide attempts, so that the insurer can gain a complete picture of your health.

-It is unlikely that there would be any mental health exclusions placed on critical illness cover due to depression, however if you opt for Total and Permanent Disability it may be excluded from this part of the plan.
+It is unlikely that there would be any mental health exclusions placed on critical illness cover due to depression, however if you opt for Total and Permanent Disability, it may be excluded from this part of the plan.

 You may decide that the terms available with Income Protection for people with depression are not suitable to your needs.
 If this is the case it is worthwhile considering Accident, Sickness and Unemployment Cover as the policy is not medically underwritten and your depression will not impact upon the policy premiums.
 Please be aware that your depression will be excluded from claimable conditions on this policy.

 Are you planning on a holiday?
 We work alongside a specialist travel insurance broker who can help you to find the best policy to meet your needs.
 Please visit our dedicated travel insurance page for more details, here.